Chaotic many-body quantum dynamics, spectral correlations, and energy diffusion

 Defining the four-dimensional vector ${\vec{c}(n,t)=(\varepsilon_n,\varepsilon_n^3,\varepsilon_n^2\varepsilon_{n+1},\varepsilon_n^2\varepsilon_{n-1}})$ and defining the coefficients of the matrix $\mathbf{C}(k,\omega)$ as

 the differential equation can be expressed in terms of a matrix equation

-$\mathbf{G}_0(k)$ is obtained by the Fourier transform of the equations of motion.
-While the explicit expression is a bit tedious to obtain, we note that all coefficients of this matrix can be expressed in terms of explicit integrals and evaluated numerically.
+where $\mathbf{G}_0(k)$ is obtained by the Fourier transform of the equations of motion.
+While the explicit expression is a bit tedious to obtain, we note that all coefficients of this matrix can be expressed as explicit integrals and evaluated numerically.

 $\mathbf{A}(k)$ is obtained from the correlations at time $t=0$.
 At lowest order in the Lagrange multipliers, these correlations are identical with the infinite temperature average and given by

 Within this ansatz, the estimate for the diffusion constant is obtained as